gammu/gammu/docs/manual/smsd/config.rst

 There is more complete example available in Gammu documentation.
-Please note that for simplicity following examples do not include :config:section:`[gammu]` section, you can look into gammurc(5) for some examples how it can look like.
+Please note that for simplicity following examples do not include :config:section:`[gammu]` section, you can look into :ref:`gammurc` for some examples how it can look like.

 SMSD configuration file for FILES backend could look like: